“The LORD comforts His people and will have compassion on His afflicted ones.” (Isaiah 49:13)

 The loss of six million Jewish people in the Holocaust confirms that when anti-Semitism festers, the ultimate result can be catastrophic.

-Today, as the specter of global anti-Semitism rises, we must go beyond solemn moments of remembrance and speak out against anti-Semitism.
+Today, as global anti-Semitism rises (hatred toward the Jewish People and Israel), we must go beyond solemn moments of remembrance and speak out against anti-Semitism.

 We must never forget those who suffered during the Holocaust.